shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 # Safety Lecture

-The BBSHD is a very powerful motor - if things go wrong it can easily overpower you and pull you into traffic and splat.
+The BBSHD is a very powerful motor - if things go wrong it can easily overpower (2.5kw = 3.3HP!) you and pull you into traffic and splat.
+This system uses PID - so it will attempt to match the speed you set - and ramp up the power until it reaches that speed.
 So unless you know what you are doing with this kind of software - just don't bother - you have to consider this "Life Critical" code - and apply development thoughts with that as the Key feature.

 - if your brake cable disconnects - you can shut off the motor with the panic button or shutdown the app or disconnect the battery.